YardSmart - Trees and shrubs

 Ninebark (Physocarpus opulifolius) - A vigorous plant with arching branches and thin exfoliating golden brown bark that thrives in full sun to partial shade.
 It has deep fibrous roots and is adaptable to most soils.
 Many varities available.

 Globe Blue Spruce (Picea pungens "Glauca Globosa") –A dwarf blue spruce up to 1 metre round and tall, this is fully hardy on a range of soil types.
 All spruces have shallow spreading root systems that compete with other plants for moisture.
-Full sun.
+Prefers full sun.

 Meyer's Dwarf Lilac (Syringa meyerii "Palibin") - A dense, twiggy shrub with small leaves that look like Mickey Mouse ears that requires little care.
 Lightly fragrant purple blooms in late spring.
-4 feet high and 5 feet wide.
-Full sun.
-Well drained soil.
+Grows to 4 feet high and 5 feet wide.
+Prefers full sun and well drained soil.

 Mugo Pine (Pinus mugo) – A large group of cultivars of varying sizes and growth habits, these shrubs typically feature dense growth with deep green needles with brown-gray scaly bark.
 Prefers full sun and well-drained average soil types, and may take up to five years to establish well-developed root systems.

 Nannyberry (Viburnum lentago) - A native to the eastern prairies, this species of Viburnum has long slender branches that forms a tall open shrub with shiny oval leaves that turn a beautiful purple/red in fall.
 White flowers in spring mature to purple black berries in fall that appeal to birds.
 Adaptable to all soil types and while preferring open sun tolerates partial shade.